harshita-s/academic-kickstart/content/home/experience.md

   date_start = "2011-09-01"
   date_end = "2012-05-31"
   description = """
-  * Master dissertation was titled **Determining Similarity in Histological Images using Graph-Theoretic Description and Matching Methods for Content-Based Image Retrieval in Medical Diagnostics**.
+  * Master's thesis was titled **Determining Similarity in Histological Images using Graph-Theoretic Description and Matching Methods for Content-Based Image Retrieval in Medical Diagnostics**.
-  * Was a part of the collaborative research project **Virtual Specimen Scout**.
+  * Was a part of the collaborative research project **Virtual Specimen Scout** of Charité University Hospital Berlin, TU Berlin, VMscope GmbH Berlin and NEXUS AG Villingen-Schwenningen.
   """

 [[experience]]